JonasOlson/rust-physical_constants/README.md

 # rust-physical_constants

-Rust library providing access to the [CODATA recommended values for physical constants](http://physics.nist.gov/cuu/Constants/)
+Rust library providing access to the [CODATA recommended values for physical constants][codata].

 ## Current functionality

+A constant of type `f64` is exposed for each quantity in the [CODATA 2014 table][codata 2014].

-Reflects the columns "Quantity" and "Value" in the complete [CODATA 2014 table](http://physics.nist.gov/cuu/Constants/Table/allascii.txt).
-For better or for worse, there are at the moment no changed quantity names, no omissions of possibly redundant quantities, and no recalculated exact values.
+For better or for worse, at the moment,

+* no quantity names have been changed beyond what has been necessary to make them valid Rust identifiers,
+* no omissions of possibly redundant quantities has been made, and
+* none of the exact values have been recalculated for greater precision (instead, they appear with as many digits as they have in the original listing of quantities).

 ## Possible future developments